-The Group's activities expose it to a variety of financial instrument risks: credit risk, market risk (including market price risk, currency risk and interest rate risk) and liquidity risk.
-The Group has a series of policies to manage the risks associated with financial instruments and seeks to minimise exposure from financial instruments.
-These policies do not allow any transactions that are speculative in nature to be entered into.
+ChristchurchNZ's activities expose it to a variety of financial instrument risks: credit risk, market risk (including market price risk, currency risk and interest rate risk) and liquidity risk.
+ChristchurchNZ have a series of policies to manage the risks associated with financial instruments and seeks to minimise exposure from financial instruments.
+These policies do not allow ChristchurchNZ to enter into any transactions that are speculative in nature.